-- i.
-Ten thousand dollars for any industrial waste or special waste unit that receives on average more than ten tons [9.1 metric tons] but less than one hundred tons [90.7 metric tons] per day. - j.
-Twenty thousand dollars for any industrial waste or special waste unit that receives on average one hundred tons [90.7 metric tons] or more per day. - k.
-Two thousand dollars for any inert waste landfill unit that receives on average more than forty tons [18.1 metric tons] per day. - 2.
-Modifications of existing unexpired permits which are initiated by the department may-not require ana nonrefundable application processing fee.
-Modifications of existing unexpired permits not initiated by the department that require major review may be are required to submit a nonrefundable processing fee with the modification request. - 3.
-Permit transfers. - a.
-Applicants for the transfer of permits for transporting solid waste shall pay, at the time the permit transfer application is filed, a nonrefundable application processing fee equivalent to the fee for a new permit.
-Decals for individual solid waste transport vehicles covered under the permit shall remain valid until the permit expiration date. - b.
-Applicants for the transfer of permits for solid waste management facilities shall pay, at the time the permit transfer application is filed, a nonrefundable application processing fee for all solid waste management units at the facility as follows: - (1) Five hundred dollars for each of the following units: - (a) Resource recovery system unit; - (b) Municipal waste landfill unit that receives on average five hundred tons or less per day; - (c) Surface impoundment unit; - (d) Industrial waste or special waste unit that receives on average ten tons or less per day; and - (e) Inert waste landfill unit that receives on average more than forty tons per day. - (2) Two thousand dollars for each of the following units: - (a) Municipal waste landfill unit that receives on average more than five hundred tons per day; and - (b) Industrial waste or special waste unit that receives on average more than ten tons per day
+- g.
+Three thousand dollars for any surface impoundment facility plus two thousand dollars for each surface impoundment included in the facility unit.
+A surface impoundment receiving an average of more than ten tons [9.1 metric tons] of waste per day and which will be closed with the waste materials remaining in place shall pay applicable fees for the appropriate size of industrial waste or special waste landfill-facility unit. - h.
+One thousand dollars for any industrial waste or special waste landfill facility unit that receives on average ten tons [9.1 metric tons] per day or less. - i.
+Ten thousand dollars for any industrial waste or special waste facility\unit that receives on average more than ten tons [9.1 metric tons] but less than one hundred tons [90.7 metric tons] per day. - j.
+Twenty thousand dollars for any industrial waste or special waste facility unit that receives on average one hundred tons [90.7 metric tons] or more per day. - k.
+Two thousand dollars for any inert waste landfill unit that receives on average more than forty tons [18.1 metric tons] per day. - Modifications of existing unexpired permits which are initiated by the department may not require an application processing fee.
+Modifications of existing unexpired permits not initiated by the department that require major review may be required to submit a processing fee with the modification request.

-History: Effective January 1, 2019; amended effective July 1, 2020; General Authority: NDCC 23.1-08-03, 23.1-08-10; S.L.
+History: Effective January 1, 2019; amended effective.

+General Authority: NDCC 23.1-08-03, 23.1-08-10; S.L.
 2017, ch.
-199, § 1 Law Implemented: NDCC 23.1-08-03, 23.1-08-10; S.L.
+199, § 1

+Law Implemented: NDCC 23.1-08-03, 23.1-08-10; S.L.
 2017, ch.
-199, § 23 paid by July thirty-first.
-All fees must be made payable to the North Dakota department of environmental quality.
-The annual permit fee is as follows:
+199, § 23